okd-project/okd-payload-pipeline/argo-workflows/operator-deployment/README.md

 ### Argo workflows on OKD

-The manifests in this folder allow to deploy argo workflows, and need yet further works, like:
+The manifests in this folder allow to deploy argo workflows in OKD.
+They should be considered very experimental.

-- TLS certs generation and configuration
-- Use SSO mode for authentication?
--  ...